Learn how quality links boost rankings, increase authority, and drive organic traffic!

 What Are Backlinks?

 Backlinks are hyperlinks listed on one site, that point to another.
 They help build website authority and trust.
-As far as Google in concerned - they use backlinks as a ranking factor.
-Treating them as online "votes of confidence".
+As far as Google in concerned - they use backlinks as a ranking factor, treating them as online "votes of confidence".
 If Content tells Google what you know, Backlinks tell Google who you know.
 From organic backlinks, to guest posting, Digital PR and more.
-Let's dive into Backlinks, and why they're important for SEO.
+Let's dive into how SEO backlinks work, and why they're important.

 Why Are Backlinks Important?